Together Forever!!! Lady Leopards State Champions!!!

 Chipping Away and Rallying Back

 It certainly was disheartening as a Louisville fan to start off the State Championship game in a 3-0 hole.
-For the most loyal in Leopard Nation, it may have produced flashbacks to the 2007 Division II Football State Championship against Andersen, another Cincinnati team that jumped out to a 14-0 lead less than five minutes into the contest.
+For the most loyal in Leopard Nation, it may have produced flashbacks to the 2007 Division II Football State Championship against Andersen, another Cincinnati team that jumped out to a two touchdown 14-0 lead less than five minutes into the contest.

 Cantley doubled to start the second inning.
 Then Fankhauser powered a 1-1 pitch over the left field fence for a 2-run homer to put Louisville back in the game at 3-2.